najibu/design_patterns_php/README.md

 <br />

 8. Observe This, Fool<br />
+Create a one to many relationship so that when one object changes, its dependencies or observers are immediately notified.
+In that way they can then respond to this event that just occurred.

+This gives us a way for objects to notify one another without being linked.

 The observer pattern is easily one of the most popular patterns in the bunch.
 And, luckily, it's one of the easier ones to comprehend.
 <br />